trag1c/paperbush/docs/dsl.md

 If you wish to provide both names, they have to be separated with a `|`.

-However, Paperbush does short name inference by default, which means that you only need to specify the long name if the short name is the first letter of the long name.
+However, Paperbush does short name inference by default, which means that you only need to specify the long name when the short name would be the first letter of the long name.

 Also, bare optional arguments (without [type specification](#argument-type) or [default values](#default-values) for example) have their action set to